rolfmobile99/basic-socket-p5/README.md

-# basic-socket-app
+# basic-socket-p5
-Simple NodeJS server to relay messages from a serial port device (e.g. Arduino) to a web page
+Simple NodeJS server to relay messages from a serial port device (e.g. Arduino) to a P5 sketch (webpage)

 ## Credits
-Much of what is here is based on code from this excellent tutorial by Adam Thomas:
+Much of the socket.io-related code is from this excellent tutorial by Adam Thomas:

 [Communicating from an Arduino to an HTML/JavaScript Webpage] (https://www.youtube.com/watch?v=gQYsUjT-IBo)

+## Overview

+This setup allows a simple analog input on an Arduino to control some aspect of a P5 sketch.
+In this case, just the color of a filled circle.
+It is just a simple demonstration.
+You are encouraged to add more features.

 ## Instructions